CSDUMMI/TestHaskell/Predicates.md

-# List of all predicates that I use and a reference for how to develope your own predicate.
+# List of all predicates that I predefined and an intro to how to develope your own predicate.

 ### toBe
 `toBe` has the following constraints: